taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 #### There are three kinds of these distractions:

 * **Scanning:** is when our mind scans our inner and outer surroundings for something of interest.
-While traveling, our mind is constantly scanning our surroundings for something new and exciting or foreign dangers we should avoid.
+While traveling, our mind is constantly scanning our surroundings for something new and exciting, or for foreign dangers we should avoid.

 * **Getting captured:** this is when an outer or inner distraction, from an ambulance passing to a body spasm to a strange thought, disrupts our attention.
 This could happen from the joyful discovery that the garbage trucks in Taipei play classical music, to almost getting hit by an errant motorcycle driving on the sidewalk.